BiomineLab/ncMirTar/script/readme.txt

 non-canonical miRNA target predictor - ncMirTar

-All objective c++ files and perl files can be executed under any Lunix system, and windows system with Perl installed.
+All objective c++ files and perl files can be executed under any Linux system, and windows system with Perl installed.

 Part I: searching targets from the database